devLsy/vue3-study/README.md

 # Vue3 Project Tracker

-Simple CRUD application built with Vue 3.
+A simple CRUD application built with Vue 3 to refresh and validate modern Vue development skills.

 ## Purpose

 This project was created to refresh and transition from Vue 2 to Vue 3.

-Since I have previous experience developing with Vue 2, the focus is not on learning Vue from scratch, but on understanding the key changes in Vue 3, including Composition API, Pinia, and modern project structure.
+Since I have previous experience developing with Vue 2, the focus is not on learning Vue from scratch, but on understanding the key changes in Vue 3, including the Composition API, Pinia, and modern project structure.

 ## Init